 If you make an application to the Scheme, we will keep your personal data related to the application you made for 2.5 years following completion of your application to the Scheme.

-We may hold your data for longer where it is necessary to comply with our legal obligations, to exercise legal rights, comply with the Terms and Conditions of the Scheme or to defend legal claims.
+We may hold your information for longer where it is necessary to comply with our legal obligations, to exercise legal rights, comply with the Terms and Conditions of the fund or to defend legal claims.

 What happens if I do not provide my data to the Leaseholder Support Scheme?